 So, what is your best choice?
 Instead of relying of these BAC calculator apps and possibly putting yourself in a position where you are feeling over-confident in your driving abilities and/or have been misinformed on your actual BAC, call a taxi.
 There are many other mobile apps available that can assist you in acquiring safe and reliable transportation home.
 In addition to the call-a-taxi feature many of the other apps have, you can choose something more straightforward like StearClear.

 StearClear is only available in certain cities, but it’s extremely convenient for people who have access to their services.
 StearClear will drive you and your vehicle home.
 If you’re having a business party, StearClear also accommodates transportation for large groups.
-StearClear is available for both iOS and Android systems.
+StearClear is available for both (link no longer available) iOS and Android systems.
 And who hasn’t heard of Uber by now.
 Uber is available for both iOS and Android systems.
 Despite some recent push-back from local governments, they are more widely available providing service in hundreds of cities around the world.

 Remember: NO APP CAN MAKE RECOMMENDATIONS ON WHETHER IT IS SAFE FOR YOU TO DRIVE AFTER DRINKING.
 Every person metabolizes alcohol differently, circumstances are never exactly the same, and no one reacts exactly the same while under the influence.
 While these apps are useful and provide quick access to alternate transportation, they cannot be used as the deciding factor on whether or not you are safe to drive.
 The only 100% reliable recommendation is not to drive even if you have had 1 drink.
 Your life, and that of others, hinges on your decision.